-Role of vitamin C and its transporters (SVCT1 & SVCT2) in brain function
+Role of Vitamin C and its Transporters (SVCT1 and SVCT2) in Brain Function

 Division of Diabetes, Endocrinology & Metabolism

 The focus of the Harrison lab is the role of vitamin C and its transporters (SVCT1 & SVCT2) in brain function during development and in neurodegenerative diseases.
 We use a wide variety of behavioral testing techniques along with a more molecular approach to understand the mechanisms behind the changes we observe.